ely-alamillo/angular-playground/front-end/Tasks/Rendering.md

 _Use the Redux devtools so you can visually inspect the contents of the store_

 Use the Bootstrap 4 classes to render the cards in 3 columns accross the screen.

+#### Success
+You have successfully performed this task if you have rendered the list of users in 3 columns on the screen.

 [store]: https://github.com/ngrx/platform/blob/master/docs/store/README.md
 [effects]: https://github.com/ngrx/platform/blob/master/docs/effects/README.md